ST10467527/royalmenuapp/README.md

-Royal Menu App – Features and Enhancements

-I developed the Royal Menu App to provide users with a seamless and intuitive experience for browsing and interacting with a restaurant menu.
-The key features and improvements are as follows:

-Home Screen Personalisation

-Displays a welcome message using the user’s name if logged in, or defaults to “Guest.”

-Includes a short introduction to guide users on the app’s functionality.

-Course Filtering System

-Dishes are categorised into Starters, Mains, Desserts, Drinks, and Specials.

-Users can filter dishes by tapping the corresponding course pill for quick navigation.

-Dynamic Search Functionality

-Users can search for dishes by name using the search bar.

-Search results update in real-time, improving accessibility and efficiency.

-Average Price Calculation per Course

-Calculates the average price of all dishes within each course.

-Displays average prices in the footer, providing users with insight into pricing trends.

-Dish Card Layout

-Each dish displays its name, course, and price on a card.

-Cards include an arrow icon to indicate further details or customisation options.

-FlatList Optimisation

-Converts dish IDs to strings in the keyExtractor to prevent runtime errors.

-Ensures smooth loading and prevents the app from freezing.

-Bottom Navigation Bar

-Provides quick access to the Home screen, full Menu, Customise screen, and Login/logout.

-Enhances navigation and overall user experience.

-Runtime and UX Improvements

-Corrected JSX syntax and useMemo dependencies to prevent crashes.

-Simplified navigation calls for smooth screen transitions.

-Integrated filtering, search, and average price display for an efficient and user-friendly interface. link to youtube video https://youtu.be/Hxpj4I4HIVg link to repository
+Royal Menu App
+Features

+Home Screen
+- Displays a welcome message using the user’s name if logged in, or defaults to “Guest.”
+- Brief introduction guiding users on the app’s functionality.

+Menu & Course Filtering
+- Dishes categorised into Starters, Mains, Desserts, Drinks, and Specials.
+- Users can filter dishes by tapping the corresponding course pill.
+- Each course displays the average price of dishes.

+Search Functionality
+- Real-time search to find dishes by name quickly.

+Dish Cards
+- Each dish displays name, course, description, and price.
+- Add button allows quick addition to cart.
+- Optimised with `FlatList` to prevent runtime errors.

+Customise Screen
+- Select a template dish and toggle ingredients on/off.
+- Add custom names and notes for special instructions.
+- Estimated price updates dynamically.
+- Add custom dishes to the cart with options intact.

+Cart Screen
+- Shows selected items with quantity, notes, and price.
+- Displays subtotal, tax, and total dynamically.
+- Remove individual items or clear the entire cart.

+Bottom Navigation
+- Access Home, Menu, Customise, and Login/Logout screens easily.
+- Uses vector icons for a modern interface.

+Improvements & Fixes
+- Fixed runtime errors related to undefined prices and subtotal calculations.
+- Corrected JSX syntax and useMemo dependencies for smooth performance.
+- Simplified navigation for reliable screen transitions.
+- Fully integrated filtering, search, average price display, customisation, and cart functionality.

+link to youtube video
+https://youtu.be/Hxpj4I4HIVg
+link to repository